Jayde Riviere

-Jayde Yuk Fun Riviere (born January 22, 2001) is a Canadian soccer player who plays as a defender for Manchester United of the English Women's Super League and the Canada women's national team.
+Jayde Yuk Fun Riviere (born January 22, 2001) is a Canadian professional soccer player who plays as a right-back for Women's Super League club Manchester United and the Canada women's national team.

 Riviere played college soccer at the University of Michigan before signing her first professional contract with Manchester United in 2023.
 She represented Canada at multiple youth levels before earning her first senior cap in 2017.
 In 2021, she won a gold medal at the 2020 Summer Olympics in Tokyo, Japan.

 Early life

 Born in Markham, Ontario, Riviere was first taught to play soccer by her father when she was three.
 She started playing club soccer for West Rouge SC at the age of four, later representing Pickering SC before moving to Markham SC aged 13.
 She attended Bill Crothers Secondary School where she also played volleyball, flag football and track and field, and was named Female Athlete of the Year after scoring 50 goals in just 20 league games in her only year of high school soccer before joining the Ontario REX program.
 In August 2017, Riviere moved cross country to Burnaby, British Columbia, to join the residency program at the Vancouver Whitecaps Super REX Academy.